 The album: Jazz To The Third Power • The Lee Arlano Trio

 The national sale: The Progressive Blues Experiment • Johnny Winter • sold to Liberty Records in December 1968 and released nationally in March 1969 on Liberty's Imperial label

-The 1968 summer musical at Zilker Hillside Theater is A Funny Thing Happened on the Way to the Forum
+The annual summer musical at Zilker Hillside Theater in 1968 is A Funny Thing Happened on the Way to the Forum

 The Chevy Camero makes its first appearance in September 1967 and by 1968 becomes the top-selling car in the U.S.